Rivi1473/React-final-project/README.md

 -   Type  `npm i`  to install node_modules.
 -   Type  `npm start`  to run the application.

+**There are 3 types of users on the site:**
+- guest
+- registered user
+- administrator
+Switching between user types by login, sign up and logout.
+Option to switch between users (login, registration and logout)

 The main page on the website shows the products, with an option for more details for each product and filters according to minimum age and category (guest, user)
 ![צילום מסך 2024-06-07 144519](https://github.com/Rivi1473/React-final-project/assets/144923864/48835f84-ac37-4cfc-807e-16afd3755f21)